skingan/purge_haplotigs_multiBAM/README.md

 # purge_haplotigs

-series of scripts to guide identifying haplotigs in a heterozygous diploid assembly (FALCON or FALCON-unzip)
+Series of scripts to guide identifying haplotigs in a heterozygous diploid genome assembly (such as using FALCON or FALCON-unzip).

+#### The problem

+Some parts of a genome may have a very high degree of heterozygosity.
+This causes contigs for both haplotypes of that part of the genome to be assembled as separate primary contigs, rather than as a contig and an associated haplotig.
+This can be an issue for downstream analysis.

+#### The solution

+Identify primary contigs that are haplotigs of other primary contigs, and move them to the haplotig 'pool'.
+These scripts use mapped coverage and blast/mummer alignments to guide this process.
+Dotplots are produced for all flagged contig matches to help the user determine the proper assignment of ambiguous contigs.

-### Dependencies
+## Dependencies

 - bash
 - bedtools